 The text files are only given as examples and are not part of the repository.

 2. Reference the tokenizer configurations in the data configuration, e.g.:

 data: source_tokenization: config/tokenization/aggressive.yml target_tokenization: config/tokenization/aggressive.yml

-- As of now, tokenizers are not part of the exported graph.
-However, all tokenization resources (configuration, subword models, etc.) are registered as additional assets in the
+(*) During model export, tokenization resources used by the OpenNMT tokenizer (configuration, subword models, etc.) are registered as additional assets in the